NappyGoo header image

 • Frequent nappy changes to reduce the amount of time that urine and faeces are in contact with the skin.
 Change the nappy immediately after a poo.

-A few things you can do to help prevent and treat nappy rash:
+A few things you can do to help prevent and manage nappy rash:

 • Reduce the use of baby wipes as these can be irritating to the skin.
 Use cotton wool or a soft cloth dampened with luke-warm water.
 If baby wipes are necessary, use good quality wipes that are free from perfume and alcohol.